stefa97m-hub/FBJuniorTask/README.md

 ## base

-● Contains shared logic such as BasePage, handles common setup and teardown
+● Contains shared logic such as BaseTest, handles common setup and teardown

 ## pages